sassanostvar/hopperscapes/README.md

 This basic structure is expanded to incorporate segmentations, reconstructions, and other derived representations.

 ## Data Sources
-Local sources of _L. delicatula_ specimens include Morningside Heights, New York City and Hudson River Valley, New York.
-Web sources of the cross-species dataset include Wikipedia Commons, iNaturalist, and FLOW hemiptera databases.
+Local sources of _L. delicatula_ specimens include Morningside Heights (New York City) and Hudson River Valley (New York).
+Web sources of the cross-species dataset include Wikimedia Commons, iNaturalist, and FLOW (Hemiptera) database.

 ## Sample Workflows